inmatura/aws.inmatura.com/docs/models/efficientnet-b3/terminate.md

-# Stoping your instance

-You can stop the instance anytime you are not using it to save money.
-You won't be charged any fees while the instance is not running.

-## Terminating your subscription
+# Terminating your subscription

 You can terminate your subscription by simply deleting the Endpoint and Endpoint configuration.
-You will no longer be charged by AWS usage or the model fee until you start it again.
+You will no longer be charged by AWS usage or the model fee until you create a new endpoint.

 You can also manage you AWS subscriptions from this page: [Subcriptions](https://console.aws.amazon.com/marketplace/home/subscriptions?#/subscriptions) if you wish to unsubscribe.